Bismuth subcitrate/metronidazole/tetracycline (By mouth)

-- Avoid milk or dairy products while taking this medicine.
+- Do not have milk or dairy products while you are taking this medicine.

-- Do not drink alcohol while you are using this medicine and for at least one day after you stop taking it.
-Tell your doctor if you are also using disulfiram (Antabuse®) or have taken any in the last two weeks.
+- Do not drink alcohol while you are taking this medicine and for at least 3 days after you stop taking it.
+Tell your doctor if you are also using disulfiram or have taken any in the last 2 weeks.

 Warnings While Using This Medicine

-- Make sure your doctor knows if you have nerve problems, a history of blood problems (such as leukopenia), or a fungal infection (such as candidiasis).
+- Tell your doctor if you have nerve problems, kidney or liver disease, a history of blood problems (such as leukopenia), or a fungal infection (such as candidiasis).